 Valuing home learning includes listening to children and their families talk about the physical play and journeys they have experienced together.
 This may include learning some spatial words in the child's home language and using gesture alongside these and the English words.
 Practitioners might encourage families to share photographs with them of their child climbing and exploring, for example, or a model they have made at home using construction toys.

-Examples of children's spatial learning can be shared with families through encouraging children to engage with tasks that can be shared with their families.
+They can also encourage children to engage in tasks that can be shared with their families.

 This might include providing simple drawn maps and photographs of the setting for new children and their families to take home.

-One nursery, for example, encouraged children to create maps of the nursery to show their families where their favourite places and things were which the children enthusiastically shared with their families.
+One nursery, for example, encouraged children to create maps of the nursery to show their families where their favourite places and things were, which the children enthusiastically shared with their families.
 Supporting children to take their own photographs in the setting and whilst on walks with practitioners is another good way of children sharing their spatial learning with families.

 Practitioners can also support home learning of spatial reasoning through providing pictures books (such as those on the 'ECMG spatial reasoning book list') to be borrowed and shared at home.
-These could have key spatial words glued insider the cover or on a bookmark to help emphasise these to families alongside enjoying the story.
+These could have key spatial words glued inside the cover or on a bookmark to help emphasise these to families alongside enjoying the story.
 Practitioners also might ask families to take photographs of their journey to the setting which can be made into a map or sequenced by the child (and perhaps taken home to share with families afterwards), encouraging children to sequence the landmarks that are important to them along their journey.